Book Marketing Strategy: Putting the Campaign Together

-Can you give an example of how you've leveraged the web for an author's book marketing campaign?
+Q: Can you give an example of how you've leveraged the web for an author's book marketing campaign?

-A good example is my promotional campaign working with Keith Thomson, the New York Times bestselling author of Once a Spy.
+A.S.: A good example is my promotional campaign working with Keith Thomson, the New York Times bestselling author of Once a Spy.
 Keith wanted me to help him promote the digital edition of his first book, Pirates of Pensacola.

 A little background: Keith wrote this modern-day pirate novel before becoming well-known as a thriller writer, and before the explosion in online marketing opportunities.
 The hardcover edition of Pirates of Pensacola was published in 2005 and garnered excellent reviews and blurbs from well-known authors.
 Essentially, we used marketing strategies to promote this backlist title as a new release, to bring it to the attention of his many later fans as well as potential new readers.

 I worked in tandem with him to take advantage of the opportunities presented by the technological changes in the marketplace since the book's original publication: